dittorahmat/ai-image-editor/README.md

 ## Important Notes

 *   **API Costs:** Using the Gemini API may incur costs based on usage.
 Be sure to check the pricing details for the specific model you configure.
-*   **Model Compatibility:** The core editing functionality relies entirely on the capabilities of the configured Gemini model.
-Ensure you are using a model designed for image editing tasks.
-The placeholder model (`gemini-pro-vision`) is likely *not* suitable for generating edited images and **must be replaced**.
+*   **Model Compatibility:** The core editing functionality relies on the capabilities of the Gemini model `'gemini-2.0-flash-exp-image-generation'`.
+This model is configured for image editing tasks.
+Ensure that this model or a similarly capable model is used for optimal performance.
 *   **Local Storage Limitations:** Image data is stored only in your browser's local storage, which has size limits and is not persistent if cleared by the user or browser.
 *   **Error Handling:** Basic error handling is included, but API responses or unexpected issues might require further debugging via the browser's developer console.